hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 !!! important

-    Snap sync is an experimental feature.
+    Snap sync and checkpoint sync are experimental features.

-    However, we recommend using snap sync over fast sync even in certain production environments (for example, staking), because snap sync can be faster by several days.
+    We recommend using snap sync over fast sync even in certain production environments (for example, staking), because snap sync can be faster by several days.
     If your snap sync completes successfully, you have the correct world state.

 ### `target-gas-limit`